-We know by now that you can trademark words, phrases or symbols on your website that defines your business.
+We know by now that you can trademark words, phrases, or symbols on your website that define your business.
 The same goes for copyrighting the content on your website to protect it from people who want to copy and reuse it without asking for permission.
 However, you can’t trademark an entire website.

 The first reason why you can’t protect the appearance of a website is that many websites use similar templates that lead to similar-looking websites.
 Additionally, as the content on a website changes a lot, it is not possible to trademark an entire website.

-Other elements that can’t be protected include links to another website, prices in online shops and customer reviews.
+Other elements that can’t be protected from content theft include links to another website, prices in online shops and customer reviews.

 Find out if your content got stolen